pupilfirst/wd301-scripts/react-hooks/use-state/using-use-state/README.md

 Let's open our project in VS Code.

-> Action: Switch to VS Code adn switch to `app.js`.
+> Action: Switch to VS Code and switch to `app.js`.
 Split the editor to show `TaskList.tsx`

 We already have a function based component in our project.
 The `App` component is just a function.
 We can see how much simpler it is compared to `TaskList.tsx`, which is a class based component.